Clicky

 Cleaning the seats and other soft parts requires more steps that I cover here.

 Overtime you’ll see black dots on your handlebars, seats and other soft areas.
-These dots look like mold, but bleach won’t remove them, so what are they?
+These dots seem like mold, but bleach won’t remove them, so what are they?
 The best way to describe these black dots is that they’re like freckles on vinyl.

 They can be removed, but often, I find it nearly impossible and not worth the effort.
-It’s just the nature of the beast, and they show up because you don’t keep your machine covered enough.
+It’s just the nature of the beast, and they show up becaause you don’t keep your machine covered enough.
 Here lately, my go-to fix when nothing else works is to use vinyl spray paint.
-This works very well for white seats and such, but it’s hard for multiple color seats.
+(If a magic eraser doesn’t work) This works very well on white seats and such, but it’s hard on multiple color seats.

 Another option, and more costly, is to get the soft materials reskinned.
 Any vinyl shop can do it, and you can make the color and texture whatever you want.
 There are even companies that sell seat skins and if you have the time and a large stapler you can do it yourself.

 If you wipe down a shiny black trim piece, you will scratch it, it’s that simple.
 You need to use a microfiber rag that doesn’t have anything in it.
 Even then, you’ll get micro-scratches.

 If it doesn’t bother you, then you can leave it, as those scratches don’t affect anything on the trim and are only visible when the right light is shined on it.
 If the scratches got to go, then this video will show you the way to fix it.
 Just know, it’s an uphill battle to keep the scratches from coming back, just looking at glossy-black trim wrong will scratch it.
-Even putting your cover on will scratch them.
-My best advice is to paint them flat or avoid watercraft with glossy-black trim.

-Those spots are easy to remove with a water spot remover (Amazon Link Ad) or cleaner-wax and a microfiber rag.
+After washing, you may notice some water spots even after drying.
+Those spots are easy to remove with a water spot remover or cleaner-wax and a microfiber rag.
+Avoid cleaner-wax on plastic parts, use a plastic cleaner instead.
+(See this video)

-Cleaning The Engine Compartment
+Safely Clean The Engine Compartment

 when the jet ski engine compartment is full of water